adampaquette/Typely/src/Typely.AspNetCore.Swashbuckle/nuget-readme.md

 Typely: Unleashing the power of value object creation with a fluent Api.

-This library lets you use Typely in ASP.NET Core MVC projects by generating OpenAPI documentation with Swashbuckle.
+This library lets you use Typely in ASP.NET Core by generating OpenAPI documentation with Swashbuckle.

 # Documentation